d3fin3d/staff/guidelines.md

   Bumping is now going to be handled more severely now.
 Instead of the weak side that it was before, it is going to be more harsh.
-  If a user starts to bump, or does it a few times, then give them an informal.
-  If a user bumps about 10, give the light infraction.
+  If a user starts to bump, then give a light infraction.
   If a user bumps about 20 times, give the medium infraction.
   If they do it more than that, give the heavy.